jqwik-team/jqwik/BACKLOG.md

 ### Properties

+- Provide arbitraries for classes with single constructor with parameters that can be provided

+- Allow `@ForAll @From(MyProvider.class) MyType myObject`

 - Check arbitrary providers for numbers that @Range annotations fit, e.g.
   `@IntRange @ForAll long aNumber` should result in a warning